A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 Greator Rocks, Dartmoor, UK

 Hiking up the other side of the valley was a bit tougher on the legs.
 However, we could see the mighty Hound Tor in the distance which kept us pushing on.
-At this point, we took a slight detour via Greator Rocks, which looked rather fun to climb.
+At this point, we took a slight detour via Greator Rocks, which provides another fun climbing opportunity.

 Dartmoor Wildlife